The 7 Financial Ratios That Quietly Decide Whether You’ll Feel Calm About Money — or Constantly Stressed

 What This Ratio Shows

 This ratio tells you how leveraged your life really is.
+High leverage magnifies both gains and stress.

 Healthy Benchmark